ryangoree/vault-cli/README.md

 # Add login to specific vault
 python3 vault.py new --in work slack

-# Open URL, show details, and copy password to clipboard
+# Open URL, show username, and copy password to clipboard
 python3 vault.py login github

 # Lock the vault when done